 As a copy editor, with whom will I be working?

-As a copy editor, you will report to the editors supervising a particular issue -- the issue editors.
+As a copy editor, you will also be working with the editors supervising a particular issue -- the issue or volume editors.
 They in turn work with the general editor Todd Speidell.
-You will also work as needed in communication with the production editors, Kerry Magruder and Brent Purkaple.
+You may also be in communication with the production editors, Kerry Magruder and Brent Purkaple.

 Do you have any tips for how to understand the copy editing role and how to be a better copy editor?